 What is the 2025 Topps design?
 How are collectors reacting?
 And what other hobby milestones were teased out today?
 Let’s explore how the hobby reacted when the 2025 Topps design was released.

-As they have for several seasons (see 2023 and 2024), Topps took to social media to tease collectors about the 2025 Topps design.
+As they have for several seasons (see 2023 and 2024), Topps took to social media to tease collectors about the 2025 Topps design, which is home to 63 rookies in Series 1.

 Topps also announced the release date for 2025 Topps Series 1, which will drop on Wednesday, Feb.
 12. This date tends to be another hobby milestone, kicking off a new baseball and collecting season.
 Check back for more coverage of Topps Series 1 here on Cardlines soon.